Purchase of additional capacity on Southern Cross Cable

 Vocus Communications Limited (ASX: VOC) is pleased to announce that it has entered into a purchase program for additional capacity on the Southern Cross Cable, which connects Australia and New Zealand to the United States.

-The program will increase existing capacity by close to 10 times (when fully allocated), ensuring Vocus will continue to meet the rapid growth in Internet data demand.
+The program is to meet current as well as anticipated customer demand, and will increase Vocus’ existing capacity by close to 10 times when fully allocated, ensuring Vocus will continue to lead the market in meeting the rapid growth in Internet data demand.

-Vocus CEO, James Spenceley said: "The favourable structure of the new agreement aligns the asset, liability and amortisation to expected use."
+Vocus CEO, James Spenceley said: “The favourable structure of the new agreement means Vocus is no longer required to assume all capacity and financing upfront, thereby aligning the commitment and amortisation to expected utilisation.”

-"This significant increase in capacity enables Vocus to continue to leverage the high growth in data demand from the wholesale and enterprise sectors.
-Given its redundant and protected nature, Southern Cross capacity is a valuable asset and a key differentiator for Vocus."
+“This significant increase in capacity enables Vocus to continue to leverage the high growth in data demand from the wholesale and enterprise sectors.
+Given its redundant and protected nature, Southern Cross capacity has been a valuable asset and a key differentiator for Vocus, and this agreement ensures this will continue.”